 § 30-242.
 Virginia Housing Commission; purpose.

-The Virginia Housing Commission (the Commission) is established in the legislative branch of state government.
-The purpose of the Commission is to study and provide recommendations to ensure and foster the availability of safe, sound affordable housing for every Virginian.
+The Virginia Housing Commission (the "Commission") is established in the legislative branch of state government.
+The purpose of the Commission is to study and provide recommendations to ensure foster the availability of safe, sound affordable housing for every Virginian.
 The Commission may also study and make recommendations relating to such other housing, real property, and community development issues as it may be called upon to consider or as may be desirable.

 § 30-243.
-Membership; terms.
+Membership; terms; vacancies; chairman and vice chairman.

 The Commission shall consist of 11 members.
-Of these members, there shall be eight legislative members and three nonlegislative citizen members as follows: five members of the House of Delegates to be appointed by the Speaker of the House of Delegates in accordance with the principles of proportional representation contained in the Rules of the House of Delegates; three members of the Senate to be appointed by the Senate Committee on Rules; and three nonlegislative citizen members appointed by the Governor.
-Nonlegislative citizen members of the Commission shall be citizens of the Commonwealth.
+Of these members, there shall be eight legislative members and three nonlegislative citizen members as follows: five members of the House of Delegates to be appointed by the Speaker of the House of Delegates in accordance with the principles of proportional representation contained in the Rules of the House of Delegates; three members of the Senate to be appointed by the Senate Committee on Privileges and Elections; and three nonlegislative citizen members appointed by the Governor.
+Nonlegislative citizen members of the Commission shall be citizens of the Commonwealth of Virginia.